Predictive Modeling and Predictive Models

 churn near future.
 This can be very useful in retention marketing.

-For more, please read Direct Mail Marketing
+For more, please read Customer Churn Modeling.

-Predictive Modeling Software Program Tools
+Predictive Modeling Software Tools

 Predictive modeling is done automatically by computer software